andrewwinters5000/klimakoffer/website/milestone5/milestone5_project.md

 Note that this only works when the function parameters are of certain types, mostly Numpy types.
 Therefore, this function cannot take the mesh as a parameter and has to take the mesh's fields directly.

 5. Examine the sparsity pattern of the Jacobian matrix.
 What does the matrix look like?
+Be aware that `spy` of Plots.jl can be very slow for large matrices when using the PythonPlot backend.
+If you want to examine the whole Jacobian, use the GR backend instead.

 6. Compute the eigenvalues of the Jacobian matrix.
 Determine a practical approximation to the largest time step for which the scheme is stable using the forward Euler time integration scheme.

 [^1]: K. Zhuang, G.R.
 North, M.J.
 Stevens, _A NetCDF version of the two-dimensional energy balance model based on the full multigrid algorithm_, SoftwareX, Vol. 6, pp. 198-202, July 7, 2017.